 From Lambeau Field to Jet Air

 Police officers are stationed at each entrance gate to ensure your safety while visiting Lambeau Field.
 You and your belongings may be searched upon entry into the stadium.
 If you elect not to consent to being searched, you will be denied entry.
 Please be aware that carry-in policies may be modified from game to game as security levels change, and items permitted into the stadium may be determined at the discretion of each officer.
-Firearms and other weapons, bags, backpacks, coolers, strollers, umbrellas, duffel bags, large purses, fanny packs, obstructive banners and signs are all strictly prohibited, as are food & beverages, noisemakers of any kind, video cameras and still photo cameras with lenses over 12 inches.
+Firearms and other weapons, bags, backpacks, coolers, strollers, umbrellas, duffel bags, large purses, fanny packs, obstructive banners and signs are all strictly prohibited, as are food & beverages, noisemakers of any kind, selfie sticks, video cameras and still photo cameras with lenses over 12 inches.
 As a general rule, please leave all unnecessary items at home.

 Fans will be allowed to carry in a clear bag that does not exceed 12 x 6 x 12 inches or a one-gallon, clear plastic bag.
 Additional clothing, blankets, etc. are allowed if carried in loosely or in an approved clear bag.
 Small clutch purses the size of a woman’s hand, measuring no larger than 4.5 x 6.5 inches are permitted, but subject to search.
 Small cameras, binoculars and cell phones are acceptable if carried in loosely or in an approved clear bag.
 Traditional stadium seats with backs and seat pads are permitted as long as they do not exceed 18 inches wide and contain no pockets, zippers or concealable areas.
 Oversized seats and/or seats with arm rests or other attachments are not allowed.
 Prohibited items must be returned to your vehicle or they will be confiscated and discarded.